The Best Things to Do in Kensington

 Kensington Palace

-This royal residence has a rich and storied history, making it the area’s best-known landmark and a real must-visit destination.
-Numerous royals have called Kensington Palace home over the last 300 years, including Queen Victoria and Princess Diana, and it’s the current home of the Prince and Princess of Wales.
+This royal residence has a rich and storied history, making it the area’s best-known landmark and a must-visit destination.
+Numerous royals have called Kensington Palace home over the last 300 years, including Queen Victoria and Princess Diana.
+It is also the current home of the Prince and Princess of Wales.

-Visitors are welcome to explore various areas of the palace, including the Jewel Room, the King’s Gallery, the Queen’s State Apartments, and the King’s State Apartments – all of which offer a glimpse into the lifestyle of the British royal family, as well as fascinating insights into history.
+Visitors are welcome to explore various areas of the palace, including the Jewel Room, the King’s Gallery, as well as the King’s and Queen’s state apartments – all of which offer a glimpse into the lifestyle of the British royal family, as well as fascinating insights into the history of one of the world’s most important island nations.

 Kensington Gardens

-London is blessed with some wonderful green spaces.
+The area is blessed with some wonderful green spaces – ideal for those looking for property for sale in Kensington.
 Kensington Gardens, which spans 265 acres, is among the very best.
 The gardens are free to enter and were once part of the private grounds of the adjacent Kensington Palace.
-That is reflected in the many interesting monuments, statues, and areas to explore within the grounds.
-It’s a wonderful place to take a walk, enjoy a picnic, go for a run, or simply relax.
+That is reflected in the abundance of interesting monuments, statues, and areas to explore within the grounds.
+A wonderful place to take a walk, visitors can enjoy a picnic, go for a run, or simply relax in the verdant surroundings.

-The Italian Gardens on the park’s north side are a real highlight.
-This ornamental water garden, which dates to 1860, is said to have been created by Queen Victoria as a gift to her husband Albert.
+The Italian Gardens on the park’s north side are another particular highlight.
+This ornamental water garden, which dates back to 1860, is said to have been created by Queen Victoria as a gift to her husband, Albert.

 Kensington Gardens is also home to the Serpentine Galleries, which features a variety of contemporary art.
-Meanwhile, those with children will find The Diana Memorial Playground has plenty to keep them entertained, including a wooden pirate ship and sensory trail.
+Meanwhile, those with children will find that the (Princess) Diana Memorial Playground offers plenty to keep them entertained, including a wooden pirate ship and sensory trail.
 The playground is a fitting tribute to the Princess, who loved children and famously lived at Kensington Palace.

 Royal Albert Hall

-The Royal Albert Hall is arguably London’s most iconic venue.
+The Royal Albert Hall is arguably London’s most iconic venue and a big draw for those who are interested in either buying or renting property in Kensington.
 It was opened in 1871 by Queen Victoria and named in tribute to her late husband, Prince Albert.
-Over the years it has played host to some of the biggest names in performing arts, from ballet and orchestras to pop music and stand-up comedy.
+Over the years, it has hosted some of the biggest names in the performing arts, from ballet and orchestras to pop music and stand-up comedy.
 It still hosts a varied schedule of performances and shows today, so it is well worth checking the listings to see what is on ahead of your visit to London.
 It’s also home to the Proms, a world-famous festival of classical music.

 Visitors can take a tour of the venue most days.
-This is a superb way to see the Royal Albert Hall’s grand architecture and learn more about its history.
-Those wanting to delve even deeper should choose the behind-the-scenes tour.
+This is a charming way to see the Royal Albert Hall’s grand architecture and learn more about its history.
+Those wanting to delve even deeper are welcome to choose the behind-the-scenes tour.

 Museums

-Another spot that is well worth visiting is The Design Museum, which is dedicated to all things contemporary design.
+Another spot well worth visiting is The Design Museum, which is dedicated to all things within the world of contemporary design.
 Located close to Holland Park, it hosts an interesting range of ticketed exhibitions, as well as a free-to-view permanent collection and temporary displays.

 Holland Park

 Holland Park is best known for its leafy charm and grand Victorian architecture.
-One of the most impressive areas of this 54-acre park is Kyoto Garden, a beautiful Japanese garden.
-With a pond, waterfall, and expertly manicured plants, you will be transported to a place of tranquillity.
+One of the most impressive areas of this 54-acre park is Kyoto Garden, a tranquil Japanese lawn.
+With a pond, waterfall, and expertly manicured flora, visitors are instantly transported to a place of tranquillity.
 Look out for peacocks wandering around while you’re here, as well as a variety of native birds.
-This is a great place to relax, and with an adventure playground for children, tennis courts, sculptures, and places to eat and drink you could easily find yourself spending most of the day in Holland Park.
+A great place to relax, the garden also affords an adventure playground for children, tennis courts, sculptures, and places to eat and drink.
+With all this on offer, you could easily find yourself spending most of the day in Holland Park.